Canadian Cultural Property Export Review Board members

 Current and past Board and committee service includes ICOM Canada, the Region of Niagara’s Culture Committee, the Cultural Human Resources Council, the St. Catharines and Area Arts Council, the American Public Gardens Association, the Rodman Hall Art Centre, and the Niagara Symphony.

-Named a Fellow of the Canadian Museums Association in 2005, Ms Ingram currently chairs the Fellows Committee.
+Named a Fellow of the Canadian Museums Association in 2005, Ms Ingram chaired the Fellows Committee from 2014-2017.
 She lectures internationally on the intersection of gardens and art, and lives in Grimsby, Ontario, where her garden is a Trillium Award winner.

 Glen A. Bloom

-Glen Bloom is Senior Counsel (Intellectual Property) with Osler, Hoskin & Harcourt LLP, Ottawa.
-He is recognized among his peers for his expertise in copyright law.
+Glen Bloom is a retired partner of Osler, Hoskin & Harcourt LLP, Ottawa where he practiced intellectual property law for over 36 years.
+He was recognized among his peers for his expertise in copyright law.
 He has litigated patent, copyright and trade-mark causes before the Supreme Court of Canada, Federal Court of Appeal, Federal Court of Canada and Copyright Board of Canada.
 Mr. Bloom has taught Intellectual Property law as Adjunct Professor, York University Law School and from 1990-1997, taught Intellectual Property Protection of Computer Technology and Copyright Law at the University of Ottawa.

-Mr. Bloom is a Member of the Advisory Board of the Art Gallery of Carleton University and the Agnes Etherington Art Centre at Queen’s University.
+Mr. Bloom is Vice Chair of the Advisory Board of the Agnes Etherington Art Centre at Queen’s University, and a member of the Board of Directors of both the Hnatyshyn Foundation and the School of the Photographic Arts of Ottawa.
 He has also been a Member and Chair of the Board of Directors of the Ottawa Art Gallery and the Ottawa School of Art, as well as Vice-President of the Ottawa Arts Court Foundation.
 In 2009, Carleton University Art Gallery featured an exhibition, The Collector: Glen Bloom, curated by Diana Nemiroff.

 Representatives of collecting institutions